binford2k/showoff/README.md

 Then you just run `showoff serve` in the presentation directory and open a browser window.

 ## Functionality

-Beyond the standard presentation functionality, Showoff can:
+Beyond the standard presentation functionality, Showoff provides:

 * Live presenter tools:
   * presenter view that display notes, tree representation of presentation, and other tools